ycrc/containers-bootcamp/src/containers-presentation.md

 #
 ### MPI

-Having recent and same version in container and on host is usually sufficient
+- Have recent and same version in container & host

-Please reach out if you are trying something interesting!
+- `mpirun` inside container needs more setup

 </section>